HYBRID EVENT

 Sponsorship & Speaking Opportunities:

-GEN AI for Govt PR & COMMS 2025 Conference offers sponsors an excellent opportunity to demonstrate thought-leadership and leverage networking opportunities to build brand-value amongst your target audience.
+GEN AI Transforming GOVT PA & COMMS 2026 Conference offers sponsors an excellent opportunity to demonstrate thought-leadership and leverage networking opportunities to build brand-value amongst your target audience.
 If you would like to know more about sponsorship, exhibition and business development opportunities please just get in touch with us – sponsorship@ibrc.com.au

 Early Invited Key Opinion Leaders Includes: